Ryan-Martin22/ironclad-jewellery/README.md

     - Update product saves the updated product information and returns the user to the Products Page.
 This is confirmed via the admin panel and the details on the Product Details page.

+### 3. As a Site Owner, I want to be able to delete a product so that I can remove items that are no longer available.

+The following was tested by deleting a Product via the delete button on the Product Card:
+- Clicking delete took the user to a Delete Confirmation Page.
+- Confirming delete removes the product from the product model and is no longer available to buy via the Products Page.
+- The user cannot view the product with the URL.
+Using the link for a product that no longer exists takes the user to a 404 error page.
+- A success message at the top right of the page confirms the product is successfully deleted.

+### 4. As a Site Owner, I want to be able to send emails to customers with a subscription, notifying customers of any deals, sale and new arrivals.

+- Customers who sign up for emails are added to the business's Mailchimp contacts list where they can be unsubscribed.
+Users can contact the owner via the 'contact us' form in the footer to unsubscribe.

+This was tested by subscribing with an email and checking the email list on Mailchimp to ensure it was submitted.
+I also check the unsubscribe functionality to ensure it was easy to remove an email from the email list.

+- Unsubscribed users can re-subscribe by submitting their email again.
+This was tested by unsubscribing an email and then re-subscribing.
+The re-subscribed email is back in the email list as subscribed.

+- An error message is displayed underneath the email box if there is an issue with the email provided.
+I attempted to subscribe with test@test.com, a message appeared underneath stating that I could not subscribe with this email.
+- A success message is displayed underneath the email box to confirm the subscription.
+I tested this by submitting a valid email that exists.
+A success message appeared underneath, thanking the user for subscribing.